This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with

 The Overall Economic Impact of Cancer

-To understand how the financial aspects of cancer can affect an individual, it helps to first look at the bigger picture.
-According to the Agency for Healthcare Research and Quality, direct medical costs of cancer in the U.S. amounted to nearly $88 billion in 2014.
-More than half of this cost is from outpatient hospital treatments or visits to doctor offices.
-About a quarter of the costs are for inpatient hospital treatment.
-This total is only for direct medical care and does not take into account the costs related to lost work hours, which is also estimated to be in the billions every year.
+To understand cancer’s personal financial burden, it helps to look at the bigger picture.
+According to the Agency for Healthcare Research and Quality, in 2014, direct medical costs of cancer in the U.S. amounted to nearly $88 billion.
+More than half this cost were from outpatient hospital treatments or doctor visits.
+About a quarter of the costs were for inpatient hospital treatment.
+This total only includes direct medical care.
+There are also lost work hours, which come to billions of dollars every year, that have not been factored in.